NANP definition

 NANP means the “North American Numbering Plan”, the system or method of telephone numbering employed in the United States, Canada, and certain Caribbean countries.
 It denotes the three digit Numbering Plan Area code and a seven digit telephone number made up of a three digit NXX code plus a four digit line number.

-NANP means the system of telephone numbering employed in the United States, Canada, and certain Caribbean countries.
+NANP mean the system of telephone numbering employed in the United States, Canada, and the Caribbean countries that employ NPA 809.

 NANP means the North American Numbering Plan which is the basic addressing scheme for the Public Switched Telephone Network in the following 19 countries in Country Code 1 (formerly known as World Zone 1): Anguilla, Antigua & Barbuda, Bahamas, Barbados, Bermuda, British Virgin Islands, Canada, Cayman Islands, Dominica, Dominican Republic, Grenada, Jamaica, Montserrat, St. Kitts & Nevis, St. Lucia, St. Xxxxxxx & the Grenadines, Trinidad & Tobago, Turks & Caicos Islands, and the United States (including Puerto Rico, the U.S. Virgin Islands, Guam and the Commonwealth of the Northern Mariana Islands).
 The format of the NANP follows International Telecommunications Union (“ITU”) standards as detailed in Recommendation E. 164, or as amended.